 An administrator can improve the performance of clients on the 2.4 GHz and 5Ghz band by disabling lower bitrates.
 Adjusting the bitrates can reduce the overhead on the wireless network and also in some cases improve roaming performance.

 The highest recommended setting is 24Mbps unless specifically advised by a Cisco partner.
-Most environments and designs do not provide a great enough signal to noise ratio for the client to reliably decode all frames sent at a higher rate.
+Most environments and designs do not provide a great enough signal-to-noise (SNR) ratio for the client to reliably decode all frames sent at a higher rate.

 The minimum configured bitrate for a SSID adjusts the 802.11a/b/g (DSSS/CCK/OFDM) rates on both the 2.4Ghz and the 5Ghz radios.
 Nowadays these bitrates are mostly only used for management frames (like association, probes, beacons) and for data frames for legacy clients.
 802.11n and 802.11ac (HT/VHT) rates will not be adjusted by this setting.
 802.11n and 802.11ac speeds are only used for unicast data frames.